British Superbike Championship: Playoff Era (2010–present)

+Title sponsors

+The initial sponsor was Motorcycle News (MCN) from the reintroduction of the British Superbike Series in 1996 which sponsored the Series until 2004.
+In 2000 Motorbikes4U (MB4U) was the top class sponsor with MCN remaining as a secondary sponsor until it returned as primary in 2002.

+From 2005 to 2008 Bennetts has had its first stint as title sponsor.

+From 2009 to 2017 it was MCE, after which again Bennetts (both insurance businesses) was the named sponsor from 2018 season until 2025.
+From early 2026, the new season sponsor was named as Zyn, a maker of a tobacco substitute product from Sweden, prompting concern from other series sponsors and controversy in the press..
+Tobacco-advertising in sport was discontinued by UK government in early 2000s.

 Circuits

 Being a national championship, the British Superbike Championship has visited circuits throughout the United Kingdom, as well as European venues, over its history.
 In 2014, the series visits nine different tracks in England, Scotland and the Netherlands.
 These tracks are: Brands Hatch, Oulton Park, Snetterton Motor Racing Circuit, Knockhill Racing Circuit, Thruxton Circuit, Cadwell Park, Donington Park, TT Circuit Assen and Silverstone Circuit.

 In the past, the BSB has visited Croft Circuit, Mallory Park and Rockingham Motor Speedway in England, Mondello Park in Ireland and Pembrey Circuit in Wales.

 Types of motorcycles used

 Superbike racing motorcycles are derived from standard production models.
 In the past, however, manufacturers took advantage of loopholes in the rules to create "homologation specials" — motorcycles with low production numbers made especially for racing.

 Motorcycles that raced in the British Superbike Championship include: